fhi-beta/xx_03/README.md

 We will be sending you a basic skills test that will test your skills in R, the surveillance of infectious diseases, and statistical consulting.
 As a part of this test, you will need to sign up for a free GitHub account (https://github.com/join).

 There are TWO tasks that you need to complete.
+If you have any questions, send an email to RichardAubrey.White@fhi.no

 # Before you start